oils-for-unix/blog-code/catbrain/README.md

   - pid
   - no memory allocation - fixed

+- `sh-brain` - everything a shell has?
-- `sh-brain` - arbitrary I/O and syscalls
+   - arbitrary I/O and syscalls
+  - exec
-  - regcomp()
+  - wait

+  - unfortunately we can't share the runtime?
+Because we have SmallStr?
+  - it would be nice

-  - regexec()
+- workbrain - workloads
+  - can start threads, e.g. so you can inspect them
   - fork
-  - can start threads, e.g. so you can inspect them
-  - exec
   - malloc
-  - can call system() on shell, or probably forkwait { }

 - `bad-brain`
   - I don't know all of these